airqualitystation/airqualitystation.github.io/README.md

 # Air Quality Station

 This project proposes the hardware design and the firmware of a low-cost air quality station.
 Air quality measurements are transmitted over a LoRaWAN network (TTN or Chirpstack).
 The main MCU board is the [STM32 Nucleo B-L072Z-LRWAN1](https://www.st.com/en/evaluation-tools/b-l072z-lrwan1.html).
 The firmware is based on [RIOT OS](https://riot-os.org/).
+The IAQ sensors are listed [here](./sensors.md)

 [Github repositories](https://github.com/airqualitystation)